Your Guide to Buying a Home in the Sunshine State of Florida

 “There is definitely more room for negotiation these days than in previous years,” says Raymer, who also notes that buyers should still stick to those repair items that affect health and safety.

-This is to verify that agreed-upon repairs have been completed and the condition of the home is satisfactory.
-The final walkthrough is usually done a day or two before the closing date.
+The final walkthrough is your chance to make sure any agreed-upon repairs are finished and that everything looks good before you officially close on the home.
+It’s usually done a day or two before the closing date.
 With the help of your agent, check that all plumbing, electrical, and HVAC units are on and working.
 If personal items such as the dining room chandelier and the washer and dryer were included in the contract, make sure they’re still in the house.

 Buyers should never attend the final walkthrough without their agent, and they should bring along the repair addendum to the purchase agreement for the house.
-Your agent will be able to keep you on task as to verifying repairs are complete, and having the repair list in hand will ensure you don’t miss anything.
+Your agent can help you stay on track by making sure all agreed-upon repairs are completed.
+Bringing a copy of the repair list with you can also help you check that nothing gets overlooked during the walkthrough.

-Keep in mind that there can also be occasional snafus that can affect your closing date.
-As a buyer you’ll want to make sure of the following:
+Keep in mind that there can also be occasional things that could go wrong at closing that may affect your closing date.
+So as a buyer, you’ll want to make sure of the following:

-• Don’t buy any big-ticket items that could affect your credit score prior to closing
+• Don’t buy any big-ticket items that could affect your credit score before closing

 • Don’t change or quit your job